opencode-md/opencode-md/README.md

 The aim of the current initiative is to innovate through Open Code, Open Content, Open Standards and Open Data for transparency and civic tech.
 At OpenCode.md, we would present, show and promote the technology can enable citizens to more meaningfully engage in the public sphere and have a positive impact on community of Republic of Moldova and our neighboring countries

-We maintain a Registry of Open Сode (Open Source) Solutions that comply the following basic principles:
+<h3>We maintain a Registry of Open Сode (Open Source) Solutions that comply the following basic principles:</h3>
 1) complies with the "Sustainable Development Goals" https://sdg-tracker.org/ ;
 2) designed and developed in accordance with the "Principles for Digital Development" https://digitalprinciples.org/about/ ;
 3) published in the cloud-based GitHub or other Repository of Open Source (Open Code) Solutions;